wgalbraith/280/docs_student/infer-CI.md

 - Two-sample intervals estimate $\mu_1 - \mu_2$
 - The confidence level reflects long-run reliability of the method

-Confidence intervals operationalize statistical inference by translating sample information into structured, uncertainty-aware conclusions about populations.
+Confidence intervals allow us to make estimates about a population parameter using only sample data.